Exclusive: ECB mulls scrapping rating rules for government bonds: sources

 "On the other hand, this could also expand the shrinking pool of collateral which banks in troubled countries have available."

-The decision on more immediate changes to help funding-squeezed Spanish banks, such as expanding the range of debt-backed securities or government-backed bank bonds, comes at a crucial time.
+The decision on more immediate changes to help funding-squeezed Spanish banks, such as expanding the range of debt backed securities or government-backed bank bonds, remains wide open, said another central banker.

 Spain plans to recapitalize its banks with up to 100 billion euros from the euro zone bailout fund, and while the ECB wants to ensure banks are not strangled by a lack of funding, it also wants to avoid removing too much of the pressure now on Madrid.

-Spanish banks are now among the biggest users of ECB funding.
+Spanish banks are now some of the biggest users of ECB funding.
 Madrid will publish an assessment of the health of its banking sector later on Thursday, with results expected to show there is around a 70 billion euro capital shortfall.

 Banks have to submit bonds or other types of securities to the ECB as collateral if they want to access its liquidity.
-Throughout the crisis, collateral standards have been repeatedly reduced to ensure troubled banks retain the ability to refinance at the central bank.
+Throughout the crisis, the requirements on such collateral has been repeatedly reduced to ensure troubled banks remain able to refinance at the central bank.

-But opposition - particularly from the Bundesbank - has been strong.
+Opposition, in particular from the Bundesbank, has been strong, however.
 The German central bank has argued that the dramatic loosening of the rules has increased the risk of lending to banks for the ECB and the national central banks.

 It is still unclear what criteria the ECB would apply in the future if it ditches the use of rating agencies in the area of sovereign bonds.